mmhverheijden/portfolio_THUAS/README.md

 ...

-#### Hold-out vs k-fold (TF-IDF)
+#### Hold-out vs k-fold validation on WebIQ ti-fidf

 When searching the internet I stumbled upon another way to split data in order to train on it in comparison to the normal method used by Sklearn, using the strategy of k-fold cross validation.

-For the WebIQ dataset, I took the tf-idf vectors and trained multiple models with these with both hold-out and k-fold.
-This resulted a minor improvement on the scores of approximately one percent.
+For the WebIQ dataset, I took the tf-idf vectors and trained multiple models with these with both hold-out and k-fold validation.
+This resulted in minor improvements on the scores of approximately one percent.
 While this is not much, small improvements like this eventually could add up and to reach higher scores.
 Refer to the specific notebooks to see these results, [notebook - Hold-out WebIQ](notebooks/TNO_Holdout_tfidf.ipynb) and [notebook - k-fold WebIQ](notebooks/TNO_K-fold_tfidf.ipynb).

 ### Visualizing the outcome of a model (explanatory)